trebleshot/desktop/README.md

 ## Saturday, March 9, 2019
 ```
-Travis-CI has been integrated.
+Travis CI has been integrated.
 Basic features has been implemented.
 The project is in bug hunting phase.
 ```